dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ### Custom icon operations { #webapi_icons_custom }

+Custom icon resource can be downloaded by providing icon key:

+    GET /api/icons/{key}/icon

 Custom icons can be created, modified and deleted.
 To create a custom icon, use the resource below.